Are INFJs more prone to depression?

 Earlier this week, we have the World Mental Health Day on 10th October and I have written a post on depression in general to increase the awareness of this mental illness.
 For this post, I want to focus on INFJ depression.

-Each personality type has a different stress in life.
+Each personality type has different stresses in life.
 What causes each of us to have depression might be drastically different even though the underlying cause of all our sufferings might be due to non-acceptance.

 INFJ is said to be one of the most vulnerable to depression.